Header image alt text

 Federal tax credit introduction

-For many years there has been a $7,500 Federal tax credit incentivizing the purchase (or lease) of an electric vehicle, and it was pretty simple.
+Since 2008 there has been a $7,500 Federal tax credit incentivizing the purchase (or lease) of an electric vehicle, and it was pretty simple.
 Any pure electric car got the full credit, and PHEVs got a credit too although often less than the full $7,500 depending on battery size.
-There was a 200,000 car max per manufacturer, which perversely penalized the manufacturers who were earliest to develop and sell large quantities of EVs (Tesla and GM).
+There was a 200,000 car max per manufacturer, which perversely penalized the manufacturers who were earliest to develop and sell large quantities of EVs (notably Tesla and GM).
 But with that said, the tax credit was still pretty simple to understand.

 In August 2022, the Inflation Reduction Act was passed, and it introduced a completely new structure for EV tax credits.
-It’s still $7,500 (max per car), but nearly every thing else changed, because the Biden administration is trying to use this to incentivize manufacturers to set up their supply chains and assembly in the United States.
-The references / articles section below will provide better detail, but here are summaries of the immediate impact and the longer-term impact.
+The incentive was still $7,500 (max per car), but there were new requirements for an EV model to qualify, because the Biden administration was using this policy to incentivize manufacturers to set up their supply chains and vehicle assembly in the United States.
+These incentives were then killed entirely by the Trump administration, ending Sept 30th 2025.

-• only cars with “final assembly” in USA* qualify (*actually USA and any free trade partners, e.g. Mexico and Canada)
+• final assembly must be in USA* (*actually USA and any free trade partners, e.g. Mexico and Canada)

-A hallmark of the new EV tax credit is that it will change pretty much every year; the SAFE / EC fast sheet in the references / articles section below has a good chart that shows this.
-Starting on January 1st, 2023, the tax credit requirements change as follows:
+A hallmark of the new EV tax credit is that it ratcheted up the requirements every year; in particular the battery sourcing requirements got more stringent.
+The SAFE / EC fast sheet in the references / articles section below has a good chart that shows how these requirements changed every year.
+Further, various dollar limits kicked in, specifically:

 • MSRP cap of $55k for cars and $80k for SUVs, including options; the EPA decides which category a vehicle is in